MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Dynamic content

-When loading local content via `NavigateToString` you are directly providing the local content as the method parameter.
-This means you are totally in control of the local content at runtime and you can dynamically produce whatever local content you like.
+When loading local content via `NavigateToString`, you are directly providing the local content as the method parameter.
+This means you are totally in control of the local content at runtime, and you can dynamically produce whatever local content you like.

 ###### Additional web resources